The short professional version

 Despite the abundant accolades and encouragement I received for the career path I had found myself on, I never quite shook the feeling that it was laden with land-mines that had my name on it.
 Only a few months into my first year, one of those mines exploded and I ended up in hospital as a patient.

 Until I crashed.
-And then I don’t remember what happened, before waking up a few hours later in a dark hospital room, feeling completely disorientated and alone.
+And then I don’t remember what happened, before waking up a few hours later in a dark hospital room, feeling completely disoriented and alone.
 I had spent the past couple of hours under general anaesthetic, and I was slowly remembering how I had ended up there.

 During the subsequent months of recovery, I struggled to make sense of my decisions and what to do now, having cut short my career in medicine and unsure about what lay ahead.
 A big decision I was confronted to make was when a trigger-happy doctor advised me to start taking medication to get me out of my slump.